Good Vibrations: Planned follow-ups and collapse of Smile

 Following "Good Vibrations", Wilson faced a personal and professional decline.
 (Note: Badman cited the completion of "Good Vibrations" as "the start of his undoing", while Gaines wrote that "it was all downhill" afterward.)
-Harrison writes that Wilson had felt compelled to outdo himself and, given the scope of his ambitions, "an extremely dangerous phase" was inevitable to follow.
+For a limited period, Capitol granted him the latitude to work with few constraints, an allowance he used to pursue an increasingly avant-garde direction.
 He planned to apply his modular recording techniques to an entire album, Smile, which was to include "Good Vibrations".
 (Note: Tobler writes that the track would have served as "the air portion" of "The Elements".
 A 2004 Sound on Sound article reported that Wilson had "apparently" intended in 1966 to close the album with "Good Vibrations".)
-Capitol designed the LP sleeve with "Good Vibrations" inscribed three times on the front cover and their advance advertisements promised "other new and fantastic Beach Boys songs" consistent with its sound.
+The company designed the LP sleeve with "Good Vibrations" inscribed three times on the front cover and their advance advertisements promised "other new and fantastic Beach Boys songs" consistent with its sound.
+Harrison writes that he had felt compelled to outdo himself and, given the scope of his ambitions, "an extremely dangerous phase" was inevitable to follow.
+(Note: In Heylin's description, "Wilson no longer knew when to stop, the success of 'Good Vibrations' having turned any largesse from the label into a license to never let go.")

-Band publisher Murry Wilson, father of the Wilson brothers, told a reporter in late 1967 that Brian had "lost a lot of confidence" after "Good Vibrations", fearing he could never write anything better.